-This province-wide project aims to increase diverse representation in leadership roles and develop an Inclusive Museum Toolkit.
-Working in consultation with their communities, and with the support of an Advisory Committee made up of ten (10) champions of diversity and inclusion work in the cultural sector, ten (10) Museum Partner Teams will develop and test the Inclusive Museum Toolkit, to be launched at a symposium in March 2018.
-Alongside this, they will help deploy a province-wide Diversity Census Tool and Inclusion Survey.
+This province-wide project aimed to increase diverse representation in leadership roles and develop an Inclusive Museum Toolkit.
+Working in consultation with their communities, and with the support of an Advisory Committee made up of ten (10) champions of diversity and inclusion work in the cultural sector, ten (10) Museum Partner Teams developed and tested the Inclusive Museum Toolkit, which was launched at a symposium in March 2018.
+Alongside this, they helped deploy a province-wide Diversity Census Tool and Inclusion Survey.

 - Inclusive leadership program for diverse emerging museum leadership.

 - Research on Best Practices

 - Community Project